Hi, I’m Cherry

 Behaviour & Training

-I’m such a excitable girl I can jump up quite a lot at people and I do pull on my lead, I’m not super strong but I can get a bit fixed especially if I need the loo, I will drag you to the perfect toilet spot so I can go!
 My carer has been trying to work with me to keep my paws on the floor and walk nicer on the lead but I am stuggling a bit as I am in kennels it is all just so exciting when I get out and I’m with people that sometimes I just can help myself from jumping at them for attention!!
-(My carer says I really do need to keep my paws on the floor as I can get too full on and claw their legs as I jump… ouch!)
-With more training in a home my carer thinks I could get much better but it may take some time & consistent training.

 I can be quite full on, I have lots of energy and love to keep busy but I do eventually flop once I have worn myself out but typically I am on the go and bursting your personal space bubble!
 I probably find it harder to settle down here at the Sanctuary as there are always so many noises, smells and things happening that I want to be involved in.
-My adopters would need to help me settle in the home so I can learn how to calm down and have a snooze even when other things are going on in the home.
+My fosterers would need to help me settle in the home so I can learn how to calm down and have a snooze even when other things are going on in the home.
 It may take some time so please be patient with me, I just love to be in the mix I can find it a bit tricky to wind down and going to a new home will be so exciting!!!

 My health & Medical Information

 When I came into the Sanctuary my skin was quite irritated, greasy and I had several bald patches.
-With regular baths and grain free Fish4Dogs food my skin and health has been improving and most of the hair has grown back.
-I may need regular baths to keep my skin and coat in good shape, I quite like a warm bath as long as my face doesn‘t get wet!
+With regular baths and grain free good food my skin and health had been improving and most of the hair has grown back.
+I need regular baths to keep my skin and coat in good shape, I quite like a warm bath as long as my face doesn‘t get wet!
 I am not a fan of my face being cleaned but I do need my skin folds on my face wiped daily to keep them clean and a moisturising balm put on my dry nose.

 My tail, which was an inverted corkscrew tail, was also causing me some distress and my carer kept catching my trying to scratch against the wall!
 My carers cleaned my tail pocket each day but it just seemed irritated and always had so much dirt in there no matter what they did.
 After speaking to the vets they decided the best option was to try and remove some of the inverted tail so they would be able to clean the area better and give me some relief.
 I am so glad they did as the vets said it was one of the worst inverted tails they’ve dealt with and they ended up removing most of my tail so now I don’t have one and I am feeling so much better!!!